equaeghe/mcohconstraints/README.md

 They have been tested with Octave 3.4.3 and Matlab R2012a (i.e., 7.14.0.739) on 64bit Linux.

-The functions call some non-standard supporting functions, i.e., you need cddmex and/or bensolve:
+Some functions call some non-standard supporting functions, i.e., you need cddmex and/or bensolve:

 * cddmex: